 If the neighborhood tends to have the same landscaping and it looks oddly similar, you should inquire further.
 This can be a sign of a very restrictive homeowner’s association, which could be an issue.

-As a homebuyer, you want to be watching out for red flags whenever you buy a home.
+If you’re buying a home in Virginia, you want to be watching out for red flags whenever you buy a home.
 Whether it’s a red flag with the actual home or with the neighborhood, be careful not to buy a home you won’t love.

-One of the best ways to protect yourself from red flags is hiring the right real estate agent.
+One of the best ways to protect yourself from red flags when buying a home in Virginia is hiring the right real estate agent.
 A good agent will watch out for these red flags and many others for you.